lebleut/Tooltipy-OOP/README.md

 * Tooltipy allows you to assign a glossary page from the settings
 * Tooltipy comes with brand new and easy settings pages

+## Templates
+* Tooltipy provides now templating
+* Template files located in /templates can be overridden by copying them to YOUR_THEME/tooltipy directory

 ## Contribution
 * Tooltipy OOP is open for every one who wants to cooperate to improve Tooltipy as modern and open source Worpress plugin